About

 Hi!
 I’m Ellyn Zografi.

-I am a licensed Marriage and Family therapist passionate about helping you take the steps necessary for healing and enacting the changes you desire.
-I help you approach current life challenges with compassion and curiosity, rather than judgment and criticism, so you can reach desired change and healing within yourself and with others.
+I am a licensed Marriage and Family therapist, also specializing in Poetry Therapy.
+I am passionate about helping you take the steps necessary to heal and enact the changes you desire.
+I help you approach current life challenges with compassion and curiosity, so that you can express and live from your whole and truest self.

 Kind words from clients